- Who is eligible for Kentucky Medicaid?

-- Gov. Andy Beshear rescinded Kentucky’s Medicaid work requirement (it had long been embroiled in legal challenges, and had never taken effect)
+- Gov. Beshear rescinded initial Medicaid work requirement in 2019 (it never took effect)

 of Federal Poverty Level